osasuair/SnapShare/README.md

-# Artwork Application
+# SnapShare
 > Social Media Platform
 ## Info
 - Author:          Paul Airuehia
 - Date:            December 8, 2022
-- Short Demo:      [Video Demo]

 ## Purpose
-This application is built on [node.js] and [MongoDB] in the back end, while the Front-end uses [HTML5] and [CSS3].
-The Server-side predominantly uses [express] to host the server.
-The Client-side processing uses [JavaScript].
+This application primarily uses [express] for the back-end and [node.js] to run the server.
+It also makes use of [MongoDB] for persistent data storage.
+The front-end uses [HTML5], [CSS3], and [JavaScript].
-The design is done mainly with [Bootstrap5].
+The UI design is done mainly with [Bootstrap5].

 This application is an artwork social media platform that can be used to post and interact with pictures and can be used to host courses for other users.
 This application features two types of users, the users who can view and interact with posts and those with additional posting capabilities called "artists".
 Interactions with posts are done by either liking or leaving a review on a post.
-In addition, users can follow and unfollow any user that is an artist, and they may also join any of their courses.
+In addition, users can follow and unfollow any user who is an artist, and they may also join any of their courses.

 ## Application Execution